Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-Success in business is not easy to achieve.
-As David Rockefeller said: "Success in business requires training and discipline and hard work."
-We must be willing to put in the effort and take on the challenge to create something truly impactful.
-With hard work and dedication, the opportunities are just as great today as ever before.
+You reap what you sow.
+As the Chinese proverb says: “If you pay peanuts, you get monkeys.”
+If you expect quality work and results, you must be willing to invest in the right people and resources.
+You can’t expect exceptional performance from those who are not properly rewarded.

 <!-- </quote> -->